mkontorovich/asteroids/README.md

 Add a speed power-up -> you can use the code you wrote to color the ship temporarily
 Add bombs that can be dropped
 Refactor code to be more efficient
-Person puts in their initials when they're dead
+Person puts in their name when they're dead